Ask David Heinke about the loss of seagrass near Apalachicola, and he will tell you just how devastating this loss is to the local economy.

 State and local government have attempted to enact laws and regulations that protect seagrasses.
 Local ordinances in both Franklin County (Subdivision Ordinance 89-7) and Gulf County (Subdivision Plat Approval Process) were created to help protect the natural resources in these counties.

 The state has also tried to develop programs.
-According to the Florida Coastal and Ocean Coalition's January 2012 report, “Florida has failed to ensure the long-term protection and resiliency of its beaches by continuing to allow—and even subsidize—high-risk development adjacent to (and directly on) the most critical eroding beaches in the state.
+According to the Florida Coastal and Ocean Coalition's January 2012 report, “Florida has failed to ensure the long-term protection and resiliency of its beaches by continuing to allow—and even subsidize—high-risk development adjacent to (and directly on) the most critical eroding beaches in the state.”

 Another source of seagrass bed destruction comes in the form of scarring caused by careless boating.
 As the Gulf Coast becomes a more popular destination for vacationers and recreational fishing, more boats are launched in coastal waters.
 Florida Statute 253.04 was created to protect state lands, including seagrass beds, by establishing fines for boaters “carelessly causing seagrass scarring.”

-Shoal grass is one of the more popular types of
+Shoal grass is one of the more popular types of grasses found in the Panhandle.
+Photo credit: National Oceanic and Atmospheric Administration/Department of Commerce |

 Kent Smith, biological administrator for the Aquatic Habitat Conservation and Restoration Section of the Florida Wildlife and Fish Conservation Commission (FWC), says that the law is difficult to enforce.